-Seniors and their families should plan for long-term costs including a home care companion, changes to accompany the senior’s movement and safety in the home, transportation, entertainment, prescription and over-the-counter medication as well as co-pays, laboratory tests and other medical costs.
+Seniors and their families should plan for long-term costs including a home care companion, changes to accompany the senior’s movement and safety in the home, transportation, entertainment, prescription and over-the-counter medication as well as co-pays, laboratory tests, live in care in Chandler and nearby areas costs and other medical costs.

 Some of the tasks that most healthy adults take for granted but many seniors require assistance for include bathing, dressing, eating, walking, toileting and taking medication as recommended/prescribed.
 Home companions and family members can assist the senior with these daily tasks and allow them to remain in the home through adequate elder care, thereby maintaining a sense of dignity and independence.

 Another necessary aspect of home-based care includes transportation to and from doctor’s appointments, running errands and visiting friends and family.
 A home companion, family members or some services that provide transportation for seniors to various activities and appointments may meet this need.